gianlucabianco/slipscream/README.md

 Feel free to open `issues`, make suggestions via `discussions`, or `Contribute`.

-Thanks to have watch and tried this repo 💘.
+Thanks to have watched and tried this repo 💘.

 ---